-Total gross margin increased by 1.6 percentage points in 2015 compared to 2014, as both product and service gross margins increased.
-Product gross margin increased by 2.1 percentage points in 2015 compared to 2014 primarily due to a greater mix of high-end FortiGate product sales compared to the same period last year, such as our FortiGate-5000 series.
-In addition, product gross margin was positively impacted by higher sales of software products such as certain of our virtualized security solutions, as well as inventory management efficiencies.
+Total gross margin increased by 1.9 percentage points in 2016 compared to 2015, as both product and service gross margins increased.
+Product gross margin increased by 1.8 percentage points in 2016 compared to 2015.
+Product gross margin was positively impacted by higher sales of software products such as certain of our virtualized security solutions and by lower warranty related costs, and was partially offset by higher inventory reserves.